Where is Southwest Virginia?

 However, all trend lines are not reliable.
 Just because Southwest Virginia has always been isolated physically from population centers and market cities does not mean the circumstances won't change.

 Under these circumstances, being in a population backwater could be an advantage.
-Tiny counties in the mountains, not just in the Southwest but also like Bath and Craig and Highland counties, could pitch their natural beauty, reliable workforce, relaxed way of life, easy commutes, and other characteristics of a rural community as advantages.
+Tiny counties in the mountains, not just in the Southwest but also like Bath and Craig and Highland counties, can advertise their natural beauty, reliable workforce, relaxed way of life, easy commutes, and other characteristics of a rural community as advantages.

-For example, Genomatix Corporation (a genetic materials manufacturing company that "specializes in producing combinatorial sets of DNA vectors that can be used for comparative transgenic studies in cell lines and organisms") announced on May 26, 2004 that it would relocate from Cincinnati, Ohio to Blacksburg and Roanoke.
-The company's chairman said:9
+Long before COVID-19 expanded work-from-home opportunities, Genomatix Corporation (a genetic materials manufacturing company that "specializes in producing combinatorial sets of DNA vectors that can be used for comparative transgenic studies in cell lines and organisms") decided to relocate from Cincinnati, Ohio to Blacksburg and Roanoke.
+The company's chairman announced on May 26, 2004:9

 Coalfields Expressway (U.S. Route 121) and Corridor Q